Ordinary Time: July 1st

 Dr. Oliver Plunket was. arraigned at the King's Bench, May 3, 1681, for "high treason, in endeavoring and compassing the king's" death, and to levy war in Ireland, and to alter the true religion there, and to introduce a foreign 'power.'
 The particulars of his trial, as well as his speech at the place of execution, may be found in the third volume of the State Trials, p.
 294, Margrave's edit.
 Dr. Burnet gives us no very favorable idea of the equity of the proceedings against him. ' Some lewd Irish priests (says he) and others of that nation, ' hearing that England was at that time disposed to hearken to good swearers, thought themselves well qualified for the employment; so they came over to swear, that there was a great plot in Ireland, to bring over a French army, and to massacre all the English.
 The witnesses were brutal and profligate men, yet the earl of Shaftsbury cherished them much: they were examined by the parliament at Westminster and what they said was believed.
 Upon that encouragement it was reckoned, that we should have witnesses come over in whole companies.
 Lord Essex told me, that this Plunket was a wise and sober man, who was always in a different interest from the two Talbots; the one of these being the titular primate of Dublin, and the other came to be raised afterwards to be Duke of Tirconnell.
 These were meddling and factious men, whereas Plunket was for their living quietly, and in due submission to the government, without engaging into intrigues of state.
 Some of these priests had been censured by him for their lewdness: and they drew others to swear as they directed them.
 They had appeared the winter before, upon a bill offered to the grand jury: but as the foreman of the jury, who was a zealous Protestant, told me, they contradicted one another so evidently, that they would not find the bill.
 But now they laid their story better together and swore against Plunket, that he had got a great bank of money to be prepared, and that he had an army listed, and was in a correspondence with Franco, to bring over a fleet from thence.
 He had nothing to say in his own defense, but to deny all: so he was condemned; and suffered very decently, expressing himself in many particulars as became a bishop.
 He died denying every thing that had been sworn against him.

 - Read St. Oliver Plunket's moving speech at his execution.

-- Read this Life of St. Oliver Plunket.
+- Read more about St. Oliver Plunkett:

-Blessed Antonio Rosmini
+Bl.
+Antonio Rosmini